 Artists | Sue Walker

-I have exhibited in France and with galleries across East Anglia from Cambridge to Manningtree, held several solo and joint exhibitions and have paintings in collections in the UK, Australia, France, Germany and the USA.
+I exhibit regularly at Church Street Gallery in Saffron Walden and have exhibited in France and with galleries across East Anglia from Cambridge to Manningtree.
+I have paintings in collections in the UK, Australia, France, Germany and the USA.